Conal2023/LoveFlowers1.1/AGILE.md

 ## Labels

-This project emplyed labels for Epics and priority (MoSCow) to organise the developement process.
+This project employed labels for Epics and priority (MoSCow) to organise the developement process.